 Amplitude offers cohort analysis, behavioral segmentation, and product intelligence, which can be useful for understanding how user behavior changes over time and how users interact with specific features.

-We will dive deeper into the metrics and features that both comparative miss from each other and which one goes a step further from the other.
+We will dive more deeper into the metrics and features of Amplitude and Mixpanel that both comparatively miss from each other and which one goes a step further from the other.

 Why Amplitude can be better than Mixpanel: